-Rosalind Preston, the first woman to be elected vice-president of the Board of Deputies of British Jews, a post she held from 1991–1994, was born on December 29, 1935, in Jubilee Street, in the heart of the East End of London.
+Rosalind Preston, who became the first woman to be elected vice-president of the Board of Deputies of British Jews in 1991, was born on December 29, 1935, in Jubilee Street, in the heart of the East End of London.
 Her parents were both native Londoners; her father, Benjamin Morris, born in 1910, was the company director of the family business Sidroy Lingerie, which was set up after his marriage to Marie Feltz in 1932 in partnership with Marie’s two brothers, Jack and Morris (grandfather of the television personality Vanessa Feltz).
 They were in many ways a typical East End Jewish family, working in the “rag trade,” in a business which they had built up from nothing to a profitable company manufacturing ladies’ lingerie.
-Marie Morris (1910–1998) fitted the stereotype of the “typical Jewish mother” with her huge, loving, domineering and slightly neurotic character.
-Benjamin and Marie’s eldest surviving daughter Rosalind (their first child died soon after birth, a tragedy from which Rosalind believes her mother never fully recovered) remembers Marie’s wonderful sense of humour and the way in which she dominated her family, including her husband, though she recalls that when she was around sixteen years old her mother succumbed to clinical depression which dogged her for the rest of her life.
+Marie Morris (1910–1998) fit the stereotype of the “typical Jewish mother” with her huge, loving, domineering, and slightly neurotic character.
+Benjamin and Marie’s eldest surviving daughter Rosalind (their first child died soon after birth, a tragedy from which Rosalind believes her mother never fully recovered) remembers Marie’s wonderful sense of humor and the way in which she dominated her family, including her husband, though she recalls that when she was around sixteen years old her mother succumbed to clinical depression which dogged her for the rest of her life.
 Her father, who died in 1972, was, she recalls, a loving husband and father, but much less of a force in the family which was so dominated by the strong personalities of his wife and her two brothers.

-The family’s Jewish identity was very much in the English-Jewish mold of the time: they were members of the United Synagogue and kept a kosher home, while being lax in most other areas of traditional observance.
+The family’s Jewish identity was very much in the English-Jewish mold of the time: they were members of the United Synagogue and kept a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher home, while being lax in most other areas of traditional observance.
 Their sense of Jewish identity was nonetheless very strong and it did not fade even when Marie and her two children Rosalind and Lionel (b.
-1937) were evacuated to Beaconsfield, Buckinghamshire in 1940, and Ben served in the Home Guard.
+1937) were evacuated to Beaconsfield, Buckinghamshire, in 1940, and Ben served in the Home Guard.
 When the family returned from the country in 1945 they lived south-west of the capital, in Hampton—about as far, geographically and spiritually, as it is possible to get from the East End.
 Rosalind was ten, and her closest friend at the time was a Canadian girl who was attending a boarding school; Rosalind decided that she wanted to do the same, and thanks to the intervention of her Uncle Jack, Marie’s older brother, it was agreed that she should go to Talbot Heath school in Bournemouth, a Church of England school where attendance at church on Sundays was compulsory.
 At the time Rosalind’s grandfather lived in the (Jewish) Majestic Hotel in Bournemouth and from the age of thirteen she was allowed to visit him on Saturdays for lunch, after attending a service in Bournemouth synagogue, thus retaining an active contact with her Jewish background and family throughout this period.
 She remained ardently Jewish and Zionist while she was at school and considers that this early ecumenical experience was crucially formative in terms of her ease in moving between the Jewish and non-Jewish worlds, an ease which was to prove such a significant asset in her later career in the Jewish and non-Jewish voluntary sectors.

 Upon leaving school Rosalind attended a secretarial college and eventually, after two years working in an advertising company, became her uncle Morris’s personal assistant at Sidroy Lingerie.
 During this time she became involved with the youth group at the West London synagogue in Upper Berkeley Street, where she began fundraising for Magen David Adom.
 In 1953 enough money was raised to purchase an ambulance which Rosalind and three friends drove to Israel via Genoa, where they boarded a boat to Haifa.
 It was her first visit to Israel and the start of a love affair with the country that was to mark the direction in which her interests were to take her.